cyber640/Day1_Intoduction-to-Cyber-Security.md/Day 1_ Introduction to Cyber Security.md

 Day 1_ Introduction to Cyber Security
-# Cyber Security:is securing a system in a computer or mobile and any other device
+# Cyber Security: is securing a system in a computer or mobile and any other devices.
-   Cyber Crime
+   # Cyber Crime
 Hacking: refers to find vurnubility in a system